EMI Option Scheme - what to do once the options have been granted!

 So now that your employee is no longer at the company, you need to mark them as a leaver on the platform.

-You should mark them as a Good leaver if they are any type of leaver except a Bad leaver and add the date they left the company as the ‘Stop vesting date’.
+You should mark them as a Good leaver and to 'keep vested options' if the employee is any type of leaver other than a Bad leaver.
+You should then add the date they left the company as the ‘Stop vesting date’.
 This freezes their vesting to the date they left the company, and they will only be able to exercise the options which vested up to this date.

 Step 2: Exercise